Minecraft Steve Crochet Square | Easy Tutorial for Beginners

 1. Use Light Blue yarn for the border.

-2. Make a slip knot and insert it into one of the corners of the square.
+2. Make a slip knot and insert it into one of the square’s corners.

 3. Work 1 single crochet (sc) into each stitch across, ensuring to make an extra single crochet in each corner for smooth edges.